MiguelZablah/ReusableCode/README.md

 // Creates Local Storage
 /*
 * If Local Storage was not created return null
-* If it was creted return a text with wath it was created */ localStorage.create(localStorageKey, localStorageValue);
+* If it was creted return a string with what it was created */ localStorage.create(localStorageKey, localStorageValue);